-□ With 0.3 hosts per 10,000 people, Puerto Rico ranks at the bottom of the selected countries in the number of Internet hosts per 10,000 people, as indicated on the graph below.
+With 0.3 hosts per 10,000 people, Puerto Rico ranks last when compared to the sample countries in the number of Internet hosts per 10,000 people, as indicated on the graph below.
 The U.S. ranks far above all other countries with 976 compared to 188 in Singapore and 107 in Japan.
 Puerto Rico ranks far below any state in the U.S., and lower than Jamaica and Ecuador.

-In order to include values from 0.3 to 956, the information is graphed on a logarithmic scale.
+&lt;sup>50 In order to include values from 0.3 to 956, the information is graphed on a logarithmic scale.

-Given the discrepancy with other figures from Domainsondisc.com and Matthew Zook of the University of California, it is likely that these World Bank figures underestimate the number of domain names in Puerto Rico to some extent.
+&lt;sup>51 Given the discrepancy with other figures from Domainsondisc.com and Matthew Zook of the University of California, it is likely that these World Bank figures underestimate the number of domain names in Puerto Rico to some extent.